ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/Adding-a-Plugin-or-Feature-to-Maven-Build.md

 * Create a new plugin, naming it suitably

-* Right click the new plugin, select 'Convert to Maven Project'
+* Right click the new plugin, select `Configure > Convert to Maven Project`

 * Open the plugin `uk.ac.stfc.isis.ibex.client.tycho.parent`